Kitware/CMake/Help/command/target_sources.rst

 Adds a file set to a target, or adds files to an existing file set.
 Targets have zero or more named file sets.
 Each file set has a name, a type, a scope of ``INTERFACE``, ``PUBLIC``, or ``PRIVATE``, one or more base directories, and files within those directories.

+.. versionchanged:: 4.4
+  A file may only belong to at most one file set in a target.
+See policy :policy:`CMP0211`.

  The acceptable types include:

 ``HEADERS``